EMERGENCY ARTIST RESOURCES + FUNDING

 - 3Arts// 3Arts Emergency Resources // 3Arts works to sustain and promote artists in the six-county Chicago metropolitan area.
 Our focus on women artists, artists of color, and artists with disabilities stems from the need for a diversity of voices and visions to be supported if our city is to prosper and inspire.

-- Alliance of Artist Communities // Emergency Relief Programs // In the event of an emergency, the Alliance can offer support for artists by connecting them with our diverse network of residency programs across the country.
+- Artist Communities Alliance (ACA) // Emergency Relief Programs // In the event of an emergency, the Alliance can offer support for artists by connecting them with our diverse network of residency programs across the country.

 - Americans for the Arts // Coronavirus (COVID-19) Resource and Response Center // Up-to-date news and resources for the arts and culture field.